kholmgre/VRIOT/playground/tictactoe/readme.md

 ## Acknowledgments

-* Many big thanks to Jerome Etienne for ar.js and his decication to helping & supporting users of ar.js
+* Many big thanks to [Jerome Etienne](https://github.com/jeromeetienne) for [AR.js](https://github.com/jeromeetienne/AR.js) and his decication to helping & supporting its users
 * Also many big thanks to the team behind [a-frame](https://aframe.io/)